julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-global-folk-magic.md

 These herbs were believed to **open doors that could not always be closed**.

+This is not a list of “the most powerful herbs,” but a record of plants that were **restricted, feared, or ritually controlled**—often for reasons that go beyond simple strength.

-Harvesting and preparing herbs at precise lunar phases was critical to maximize their magical effect — this principle is explored in detail in **[Full Moon Rituals And Magic Herbs](/full-moon-rituals/)**.
+Harvesting and preparing herbs at precise lunar phases was critical to maximize their magical effect.
+This principle is explored in detail in **[Full Moon Rituals And Magic Herbs](/full-moon-rituals/)**.

 ---